A Los Angeles County home under construction

 As a Media District–adjacent city, Burbank also enforces its design and zoning standards consistently, so additions are expected to read as if they belong rather than as bolt-ons.
 That is good news for resale and bad news for anyone pricing a job without knowing how Burbank reviews it.

-Because we hold equity in the firm that does the work, there is no lead broker handing you off and no markup riding on top.
-The builder reads the neighborhood and the lot first — Magnolia Park grid, Rancho equestrian rules, or hillside access — then designs and prices around what Burbank will actually approve, so the plan that goes to the Building Division is the plan that gets built.
+Because we design, permit, and build the work ourselves — one accountable team rather than a handoff — we read the neighborhood and the lot first: Magnolia Park grid, Rancho equestrian rules, or hillside access.
+Then we design and price around what Burbank will actually approve, so the plan that goes to the Building Division is the plan that gets built — with honest, line-item pricing.

 Neighborhoods we build in

-From the bungalow grid to the equestrian Rancho and the hills, these are corners of Burbank where our partner firm regularly self-performs.
+From the bungalow grid to the equestrian Rancho and the hills, these are corners of Burbank where our crews regularly build.

 What to expect on timing in Burbank